IBM/ibm-block-csi-driver/docs/content/using/sample_stateful_container.md

 2. Create a storage class, as described in [Creating a StorageClass](../configuration/creating_volumestorageclass.md).

-     **Note:** Use the `SpaceEfficiency` parameters available for your storage system, as specified in the [`SpaceEfficiency` parameter definitions per storage system type]
+     **Note:** Use the `SpaceEfficiency` parameters available for your storage system, as specified in the [`SpaceEfficiency` parameter definitions per storage system type](../configuration/creating_volumestorageclass.md#spaceefficiency-parameter-definitions-per-storage-system-type) table.

 3. Create a PVC with the size of 1 Gb, as described in [Creating a PersistentVolumeClaim (PVC)](../configuration/creating_pvc.md).